Financial-sector digital operational resilience · ICT risk · Operational risk · Third-party risk · Monte Carlo quantification

 Full Calculation Transparency

 Every input, every control rating, every Monte Carlo output is visible and auditable.
-FAIR inputs, loss components, control reduction calculations, capital impact formula — all accessible for regulatory review.
+Quantification inputs, loss components, control reduction calculations, capital impact formula — all accessible for regulatory review.
 No black box.
 Designed to withstand supervisory scrutiny under DORA Article 6 and EBA internal model requirements.

 👤